The Optimisation Group

 The Optimisation Group focuses on solving optimisation problems, which is about finding values for unknowns such that constraints are satisfied and a cost is (near-)minimal or a gain is (near-)maximal.
 Sometimes the goal is to satisfy the constraints without a specific function to be minimised or maximised.

 Our research is on methods and tools for mathematical programming, constraint programming, and local search.
 Applications of optimisation arise in many real-world domains, such as communication networks, and tranportation and logistics, where optimisation is used for resource allocation, scheduling of personnel rostering under work regulations and employee preferences, scheduling under precedence and resource allocation constraints, vehicle routing under time windows for deliveries or pick-ups, routing and scheduling of data flows in information networks, planning and performance engineering of mobile communications systems, etc.

 The optimisation group is coordinating the research arena of Applied Optimisation at the Department of Information Technology.
 The research arena is a networking effort at the department level, aiming at bringing together researchers for which optimisation is relevant for a wide range of application domains.

 News from the Optimisation Group

-- Fredrik Ygge of Trade Extensions gives the guest lecture Using Optimisation for Electronic Negotiations on Monday 22 January 2018 in room 1245 from 15:15 to max 17:00.
+- Fredrik Ygge of Trade Extensions gave the guest lecture Using Optimisation for Electronic Negotiations on 22 January 2018.

-- Pierre Flener gave an invited talk at the International Symposium on Operations Research and Game Theory: Modelling and Computation in Delhi (India) in January 2018.
+- Pierre Flener gave an invited talk at the International Symposium on Operations Research and Game Theory: Modelling and Computation in Delhi (India) on 9 January 2018.

 - Maria Andreina Francisco Rodriguez successfully defended her PhD thesis Analysis, Synthesis and Application of Automaton-Based Constraint Descriptions on 15 December 2017.
 The opponent was Christopher Jefferson of the University of St Andrews (UK).